depeperwinkel

 Unable to load availability for pickup

 A clove is the unopened flower bud of the clove tree.
-Our forest cloves come from a cultivation in the rainforest in the nature reserve.
+Our forest cloves come from cultivation in the rainforest in the nature reserve.
 Lake Periyar National Park in India.
-Cultivation is therefore organic—semi-wild—and the harvesting method is spotless, resulting in a fresh, reddish-brown head that you can crush between your fingers.
-And exceptionally aromatic!
+The cultivation is therefore organic – semi-wild – and the harvesting method 'spotless', resulting in a fresh reddish-brown head that you can crush between your fingers.
+And extraordinarily aromatic!

-Stock item - temporarily unavailable - in order to be able to offer cloves, we have a spicy clove from Zanzibar in our range
+Stock item - temporarily unavailable - we have been able to offer cloves, a spicy clove from Zanzibar in our assortment

-The clove comes from the Syzygium aromaticum, a tree that originally only grew in the Moluccas, especially in the sultanates of the North Moluccas (Maluku Utara).
+Cloves come from Syzygium aromaticum, a tree that originally grew only in the Moluccas, especially in the sultanates of the North Moluccas (Maluku Utara).

-The clove tree is a 10-15 meter tall tree that bears cream-colored flowers that turn red during flowering.
-This usually doesn't happen, because before the flowers open, the buds are picked and dried into what we call cloves.
+The clove tree is a 10-15 meter tall tree that bears cream-colored flowers, which turn red during flowering.
+However, this usually does not happen, because before the flowers open, the buds are picked to be dried into what we call cloves.

-The tree first flowers in its fourth to seventh year and can live up to eighty years.
-The buds are hand-picked by experienced pickers.
-The timing of harvesting is quite precise; the buds must be nice and round and already beginning to color.
-Once a bud opens, it is no longer usable as a spice.
+The tree bears flowers for the first time in the fourth to as many as the seventh year and can live to be eighty years old.
+The buds are picked manually by experienced pickers.
+The timing of the harvest is crucial; the buds must be perfectly round and already beginning to change color.
+As soon as a bud opens, it becomes unusable as a spice.

-The Portuguese discovered the clove location in 1424, long before the Dutch asserted their supremacy in the Moluccas and forcibly seized the clove trade.
-Using methods that could not stand the light of day, they managed to restrict its cultivation to the island of Ambon in the Central Moluccas.
-The clove tree grew nowhere else in the world.
+The Portuguese discovered the clove location in 1424, long before the Dutch asserted their supremacy in the Moluccas and seized the clove trade by force.
+Using methods that cannot withstand the light of day, they managed to have cultivation restricted to the island of Ambon in the Central Moluccas.
+Nowhere else in the world did the clove tree grow.

-The Banda Massacre is commemorated annually on May 8th, 400 years ago.
-The West Fries Museum reflects on this event. online.
+The Banda Massacre, now 400 years ago, is commemorated annually on May 8.
+The West Frisian Museum looks back on it. online.

-Despite all the Dutch precautions, the Frenchman Pierre Poivre (no joke) succeeded in 1770 in alienating plant material from the Moluccas and planting it on the French tropical island of Saint Mauritius off the coast of Africa.
-He thus succeeded in breaking the Dutch East India Company's monopoly on clove cultivation.
-Today, cloves are cultivated worldwide, with Indonesia leading the world with plantations in Sulawesi and Java.
-Cultivation in the Moluccas is of minor importance.
+Despite all the precautions taken by the Dutch, the Frenchman Pierre Poivre (no, not a joke) succeeded in 1770 in siphoning planting material from the Moluccas and planting it on the French tropical island of Saint Mauritius off the coast of Africa.
+In doing so, he succeeded in breaking the VOC's monopoly on clove cultivation.
+Today, cloves are grown all over the world, and Indonesia is the absolute world leader with plantations on Sulawesi and Java.
+Cultivation in the Moluccas is of minor significance.

-Our Premium siputih cloves weigh 100 grams (one thousand cloves per ounce) and are of very high quality.
-They are dried so that the stem is completely dry, but the reddish-brown clove remains relatively soft.
+Our Premium Siputih cloves have a thousand-pound weight of 100 grams (one thousand buds per ounce) and are of very high quality.
+They are dried in such a way that the stem is thoroughly dry, but the reddish-brown bud has remained quite soft.
 You can easily remove it from the stem and crush it between your fingers.
 The exuberant aroma tells the rest.

-The clove aroma comes from the pungent eugenol, and combines well with spices and herbs that also contain eugenol, such as nutmeg, allspice, cinnamon,
+The clove aroma comes from the pungent-tasting eugenol, and combines excellently with spices and herbs that also contain eugenol, such as nutmeg, allspice, and cinnamon, pepper, vanilla (eugenol is the raw material for the production of vanillin), basil and star anise.

 Usage

-Cloves are suitable for both sweet and savory preparations, in baked goods and desserts, as well as in roasts and stews, in sauerkraut dishes and curries, and, of course, in sauerkraut, red cabbage, and mulled wine.
+Cloves are suitable for sweet and savory dishes, in baked goods and desserts as well as in roasts and stews, in sour meat dishes and curries, and in sauerkraut, red cabbage, and mulled wine, of course.
 Many famous spice blends contain cloves.

 Features:

-- 100% dried flower buds of the Sygyzium aromaticum
+- 100% dried flower buds of Sygyzium aromaticum

 - foraging - hand-picked